-Admissions & Recruitment
+Office of Admissions and Recruitment

-The Office of Admissions and Recruitment upholds the University's high standards to recruit, admit, and enroll domestic and international first-time college bound freshmen and transfer students.
+The Office of Admissions and Recruitment aims to provide the highest quality of service to all prospective students.
+We support the MVSU commitment to excellence by rendering timely and fair admission decisions, sponsoring on and off-campus events and cross-collaboration.
 Admission to MVSU is administered through the Office of Admissions and Recruitment in accordance with the policies established by the Mississippi Board of Trustees of State Institutions of Higher Learning.